Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 14 September 2024 02.19.46 UTC
+- WIB: Sabtu, 14 September 2024 03.24.23 UTC
-- WITA: Sabtu, 14 September 2024 03.19.46 UTC
+- WITA: Sabtu, 14 September 2024 04.24.23 UTC
-- WIT: Sabtu, 14 September 2024 04.19.46 UTC
+- WIT: Sabtu, 14 September 2024 05.24.23 UTC

 Kutipan Inspiratif:
-"At the end of the day, the most overwhelming key to a child's success is the positive involvement of parents."
+"Life is like a steering wheel, it only takes one small move to change your entire direction."

-Kategori: success
+Kategori: motivational